 Predator control was key.
 An initial line of stoat traps was installed along the Flora Stream track.
 Over the years the network has expanded to include all the streams that flow into the Upper Takaka River and we continue to grow with plans to expand the network deeper into the Grecian River catchment, an area of more than 10000 ha.

-With best practice stoat trapping in place, FOF added re-establishing whio/blue duck (Hymenolaimus malacorhynchos) and roroa/great spotted kiwi (Apteryx haastii) to their activities.
-An alpine project focusing on the special fauna of Wharepapa/Mt Arthur is now underway.
+With best practice stoat trapping in place, FOF added re-establishing whio/blue duck (Hymenolaimus malacorhynchos) and roroa/great spotted kiwi (Apteryx maxima) to their activities.
+An alpine project focusing on the special fauna of Wharepapa/Mt Arthur and a project monitoring forest invertebrates are summer activities.

 FOF is a pre-eminent community conservation group.
 The success of our trapping and roroa re-establishment projects was recognised in 2018 with FOF being awarded the inaugural Kiwis for Kiwi, Tohu Tiketike 'Kiwi Project of the Year' award